 Healthcare providers are routinely called upon to make ethical decisions and must incorporate ethical principles into daily care.
 This is particularly true in the complex and ethically difficult area of dementia care.
 A key principle is to understand and remember that people with dementia remain the same equally valued people throughout the course of their illness, regardless of the extent of the changes in their mental abilities (Nuffield Council on Bioethics, 2009).

 In biomedical ethics, several basic ethical principles are commonly accepted.
 These are (1) autonomy and well-being, (2) beneficence, (3) justice.
-Veracity or truthfulness is also an important ethical principle that must be considered.
+Veracity or truthfulness must also be considered.

 Autonomy and Well-Being